 Treatment of LGV

-If people have had sexual contact with an infected person during the 60 days before the person's symptoms began, they should be examined and treated with a single dose of azithromycin or with doxycycline taken by mouth for 7 days regardless of whether evidence suggests that they have lymphogranuloma venereum.
+If people have sexual contact with a person who has lymphogranuloma venereum during the 60 days before the person's symptoms began, they should be examined and tested for urethral, cervical, or rectal chlamydial infection depending on the site of exposure.
+They should be treated presumptively (with a single dose of azithromycin 1 g orally or doxycycline 100 mg orally twice a day for 7 days) regardless of whether evidence suggests that they have LGV.